jchr1st/workshop_howto/vbootcamps/presentationtips.rst

 Presentation Tips
 +++++++++++++++++

-Walk through a presentation deck
+Run through a brief presentation introducing the Bootcamp, estimated duration and any tips you captured during your run through.
+Remember the attendees are here for hands on experience.

 Leverage a Whiteboard (physical or virtual) - If you have a whiteboard at home, consider setting up your camera and using it for diagramming and illustrations.
 Alternatively, for virtual options:

     - Zoom - Share > Whiteboard